bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="sequence script"
   alt="sequence script." />

-Now, the last button is to do them in a sequence.
-First we want to grow the box, then we want to grow the text, then we want to move the box.
+<p>Now, the last button is to do them in a sequence.
+First we want to grow
+the box, then we want to grow the text, then we want to move the box.
 We want to do each one of these in a sequence.
 We can do that with
-<b>callback</b> functions.
+<b>callback</b> functions.</p>

-Each one of these animations can have its own callback functions that when it finishes it calls the next one and when that one finishes it calls the next one.
-It can be confusing for the syntax in order to get this to work, but once you understand it and know how to do it and mess with it a little bit, it&apos;s not too hard.
+<p>Each one of these animations can have its own callback functions that
+when it finishes it calls the next one and when that one finishes it calls the next one.
+It can be confusing for the syntax in order to get this to work, but once you understand it and know how to do it and mess with it a little bit, it&apos;s not too hard.</p>

-Let&apos;s do this again.
+<p>Let&apos;s do this again.
 I&apos;m going to start with this one.
-I&apos;m going to copy that and stick it down here.
+I&apos;m going to
+copy that and stick it down here.
 Instead of getting that button, I&apos;m going to get this one sequence.
 When you click the button Sequence, it&apos;s going to take box and it&apos;s going to animate the width to 710 px.